 The latest reported way in which they are tricking the unsuspecting marks an evolution in bogus tech support scams.

 Instead of the phone call, you’ll now get an email with links that lead to fraudulent tech support sites.
-The emails appear to be genuine correspondence from well-known brands such as LinkedIn and Amazon.
+The emails appear to be genuine correspondence from well-known brands such as LinkedIn and Amazon, or, as in the illustration below, from your accounting software.
 The email pretends to be an invoice, cancelled order, or social media message that contains phishing links hidden in seemingly harmless text.

 By clicking the link, you will be lead to a compromised website that, as with existing tactics, automatically redirects you to the scam site.
 You may then encounter a scare-mongering pop up telling you about your urgent security issues which directs you to a tech support scam website.
 Once here there are more scare tactics employed to trick you into calling hotlines and paying for unnecessary 'technical support services' that supposedly fix your non-existent issues.